Raja Aziz Bhatti: Early life and education

-However in December 1945, the Bhatti family relocated to India, and Aziz Bhatti enlisted to join the Royal Indian Air Force as an airman in June 1946.
-After the establishment of Pakistan in 1947, Bhatti joined the Pakistan Air Force and promoted as Corporal (Cpl.), which he continued to serve in the air force until 1948.
+However in December 1945, the Bhatti family relocated to British India, and Aziz Bhatti enlisted to join the Royal Indian Air Force as an airman in June 1946.
+After the establishment of Pakistan in 1947, Bhatti joined the Pakistan Air Force and was promoted as corporal (Cpl.), and continued to serve in the air force until 1948.
 Cpl.
-Bhatti was a prospective candidate to join the Air Force Academy in Risalpur and was known to be among the brightest members of the Air Force in its early years.
+Bhatti was a prospective candidate to join the Air Force Academy in Risalpur and was known to be among the brightest members of the Pakistan Air Force in its early years.